What does our marriage tell the world about God?

 God wants us to be role players, not the director of the play.

-Being a disciple of Christ is a very important element to having a happy and lasting marriage.
+Being a disciple of Christ is a very important part of enjoying a happy and lasting marriage.

 The Christian’s Greatest Secret

-Many who call themselves believers in Christ have not yet discovered what is perhaps the greatest secret of the Christian life.
+Some who call themselves followers of Christ have not yet discovered what is perhaps the greatest secret of the Christian life.
 Jesus died for our sins, so that we can be forgiven and restored to a right relationship with God our Father, but the blessing does not stop there.
-Jesus sent the Holy Spirit to indwell those who pledge allegiance to him.
+Our Lord sent the Holy Spirit to indwell and empower those who pledge allegiance to him.

-What makes the New Covenant so radically different from the Law or any religious or self-help system is that, when we are born again, the Holy Spirit joins to our spirits and begins to live God’s life through us.
+What makes the New Covenant so radically different from the Law or any other religious or self-help system is that, when we are born again, the Holy Spirit becomes one with our spirits and begins to live God’s life through us.
 (1 Corinthians 6:17)

 Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.
 5 “Yes, I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.
 John 15:4-5 (NLT)